usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/Module_6_DITAP_Facilitators_Guide_Case_Study_(Wrap_Up).md

 **Learning Objectives:**

-- Integrate insights from discovery, evaluation, and planning phases to support digital service implementation
+- Integrate insights from discovery, evaluation, and planning phases to support digital service implementation.
-- Synthesize tradeoffs and decisions into a coherent recommendation
+- Synthesize tradeoffs and decisions into a coherent recommendation.
-- Communicate a strategic approach that demonstrates stakeholder empathy, technical understanding, and adaptive leadership
+- Communicate a strategic approach that demonstrates stakeholder empathy, technical understanding, and adaptive leadership.
-- Reflect on leadership growth through the case study experience
+- Reflect on leadership growth through the case study experience.

 ### II.
-Materials & Preparation
+Materials & preparation

 **Materials:**